blue-10/Blue10CLI/README.md

 ****************************************************************
 ````

-This will enter your API key in windows secrets manager under the key `Blue10ApiKey`
+This will enter your API key in the AppConfiguration.json file.
+_Note that if the file doesn't exist it will be created_

 To check if the api that you have entered is valid run the following command: